 How to deal with it

 The best way to deal with cyberbullying is not to respond or get directly involved.
 Instead take screenshots, gather evidence of the bullying and report it..

 If the bullying material involves sexualised images of people under 18, saving or sharing such images may be a crime even if you have just taken a screenshot for evidence purposes.

 Catfishing is when someone uses a fake identity in order to scam, defraud or manipulate someone else.
 They will usually use social media and make up an entire persona, with photos and a complex life story.
 They do this to trick people into giving them money, gifts or compromising images.

 You should be wary of any stranger that approaches you on social media.
 If they seem to know a lot about you, chances are that it’s not a coincidence.
 If they seem suspicious, search their name online and see what comes up, including any other social media accounts they have.

 If someone doesn’t seem to exist elsewhere online, they’re avoiding audio and video contact or asking for money or inappropriate photos, it’s best to stop all contact and report them to the platform, your school or police if necessary.

-If you’re feeling stressed or upset about something someone online has asked you to do, speak to an adult you trust.
+If you’re feeling anxious or upset about something that someone online has asked you to do, speak to an adult you trust.